How Teachable Revamped the Backend Take-Home Assignment

 Rewriting the take-home project

 We’ve put a lot of thought into the new take-home and what it should be.
-We settled on this: write a gem that wraps a Teachable to-do list (Todoable, as we affectionately call it).
+We settled on this: write a gem or library that wraps a Teachable to-do list (Todoable, as we affectionately call it).
 It does what you’d expect: authenticates a user and handles some CRUD actions on lists and list items.
 After specing out the endpoints, we built a quick Sinatra app and deployed it.
 When we switched over to the new take-home, we let candidates know that they’d be beta users and encouraged them to write in with questions — especially if they caught bugs so we could make sure to address them straightaway.

 Here’s a bit behind the thought process we put into the new assignment: